Michael-Afton1983/Michael-Afton1983/README.md

 ## Extra Info:

-I'm proship/anti-anti/pro-fiction, i ship problematic things (EX: William x Michael Afton, Andy x Ashley Graves, Molly x Edd Walten).
+I ship a lot of problematic things like William x Michael Afton, Andy x Ashley Graves, Molly x Edd Walten
 <br>
 <br>
 I have 0 clue on how to interact with people, so my apologies if I come off as awkward